As I walked

 two of us together, schoolgirls ambling along busy with our own chatter and

 seeing nothing as we walked and talked.
-We

-became aware of the tall figure striding towards us.
+We became aware of the tall figure striding towards us.
 "Yeats!" we whispered together and

 held our breath till he passed.
 Our awed

-stare must have distracted him momentarily.
-He lowered his eyes from the grey Dublin sky
+He lowered his eyes from the grey Dublin sky and looked straight at us,

-and looked straight at us, and moved on, contemplating the grey sky again.
-When I tried recently to explain the strange
+and moved on, contemplating the grey sky again.

-shudder of delight his passing shadow evoked in me, my schoolgirl audience
+passing shadow evoked in me, my schoolgirl audience asked scornfully why I

-asked scornfully why I didn't stop and speak to him.
-Stop Yeats?
-No more than I'd have stopped the Archangel
+Yeats?
+No more than I'd have stopped the

-Gabriel.
-I never saw AE or James Stephens;
+Archangel Gabriel.
+I never saw AE or

-if I had I wouldn't have stopped them either.
+James Stephens; if I had I wouldn't have stopped them either.
 Maud Gonne haunted the streets of Dublin in my youth.
 I stood

 elbow-to-elbow with her at a counter in Woolworth's once.
 That is the nearest contact I ever made with

 any poet.
-I have shaken hands with royalty,
+I have shaken hands with

-but one does not shake hands with poets.
+royalty, but one does not shake hands with poets.

-MacLIAMMOIR and Edwards must have walked the streets then, but it never
+MacLIAMMOIR and Edwards must have

-occurred to me that they did.
-"All
+walked the streets then, but it never occurred to me that they did.
+"All for Hecuba" has made it

-for Hecuba" has made it abundantly and painfully clear to me how very
+abundantly and painfully clear to me how very human they were and how harshly

-human they were and how harshly real their struggle in those days when the Gate
+real their struggle in those days when the Gate was to me a magic box whose

-Dublin of today that they are still part and parcel of the changing scene and
+the Dublin of then a link with the Dublin of today that they are still part and

-that the voices are by no means silent or out of touch.
+parcel of the changing scene and that the voices are by no means silent or out

 Behan, the